Meelanlama/DevJava/README.md

-Some of the programs i wrote while learning from -[Dev Java] (https://dev.java/learn/)
+Some of the programs i wrote while learning from -[Dev Java](https://dev.java/learn/)